Sk27/Research/CharlesPetzold_Code/TelegramsAndRelays.md

 is used as part of a switch connecting a battery to an outgoing wire.
 In this way, a weak incoming current is "amplified" to make a stronger outgoing current.
+- The relay is a remarkable device.
+It's a switch, surely, but a switch that's turned on and off not by human hands but by a current.
+You could do amazing things with such devices.
+You could actually assemble much of a computer with them.